moshiur9185/moshiur/README.md

 ## - 👋 Hi there, I'm Moshiur Rahman
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Javascript, React JS, Python and Django.
+- 🌱 I’m currently learning Javascript, React JS, Next JS, C language.

 I’m a Front-end Web Developer.
 Able to Javascript programming language.
 I have	skills on JavaScript, React and NodeJS.
 I have done many projects related to this.